 If you’re not convinced, repeat it in your head several times, taking a deep breath in each time you repeat it.

 Breathe out and release any negativity you might be holding onto.

 Each time you repeat your motivational affirmation, notice your resolve getting stronger.

 If you want a boost throughout the day, make sure to return to your motivational affirmations and repeat them three times to yourself or out loud.

-Ultimately, affirmations are a great part of your morning routine if you’re looking to improve your mental health and mindset.
+Ultimately, affirmations are a great part of your morning routine if you’re looking to improve your mindset.